packerliu/network-query-engine-examples/README.md

 The GraphQL schema can be [imported manually](https://learning.getpostman.com/docs/postman/sending_api_requests/graphql/#importing-graphql-schemas) instead, providing autocomplete but no documentation.
 [GraphQL Schema Definition Language](https://www.prisma.io/blog/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL) is the only format supported.

-The schema in SDL format can be exported from the Forward Platform using tools like [get-graphql-schema](https://www.npmjs.com/package/get-graphql-schema) or by running the following Introspection query in the [Network Query Explorer](https://fwd.app/network-query-explorer) and converting the JSON output to the SDL format using tools like [graphql-introspection-json-to-sdl](https://www.npmjs.com/package/graphql-introspection-json-to-sdl):
+The schema in SDL format can be exported from the Forward Platform using tools like [get-graphql-schema](https://www.npmjs.com/package/get-graphql-schema) or by running this [Introspection query](graphql-introspection-query.md) in the [Network Query Explorer](https://fwd.app/network-query-explorer) and converting the JSON output to the SDL format using tools like [graphql-introspection-json-to-sdl](https://www.npmjs.com/package/graphql-introspection-json-to-sdl):

-You can find the Forward GraphQL Schema [here](graphql-schema.md).

 The picture below shows a simple query to get device platform details:
 ![NQE Postman](/images/nqe-postman.png?width=800px)